KKaiyuan/sleepEarly7z.github.io/index.md

 LightGBM stands for Light Gradient Boosting Machine.
 It's like a team of experts who are trying to solve a problem.
 Each expert is good at solving a part of the problem, but not all of it.
 So, they work together to solve the problem:
 1. The first expert takes a look at the problem and tries to solve it.
 He does a pretty good job, but he's not perfect.
 He makes some mistakes.
-2. Add another expert to the team.
-This expert is good at solving the mistakes that the first expert made.
-He's not perfect either, but he's better than the first expert at solving the mistakes.
+2. Another expert is added to the team.
+This expert is good at resolving the mistakes that the first expert made.
+He's not perfect either, but he's better than the first expert at fixing the mistakes.
 3. After some iterations, the team of experts solves the problem.

 # Results